react-native-oh-library/react-native-cameraroll/README.md

 CameraRoll.save(tag, { type, album })
 ```

-Saves the photo or video to the photo library, and returns the URI of the newly created asset.
+Saves the photo or video to the photo library.

 On Android, the tag must be a local image or video URI, such as `"file:///sdcard/img.png"`.